 In some instances, job seekers may omit crucial details about prior criminal history.
-Others may avoid mentioning some previous jobs–especially if they left on poor terms.
+Others may avoid mentioning some previous jobs and employment background–especially if they left on poor terms.
 Some may lie about why they left those jobs.
 Many simply believe that employers will never discover the truth.
 However, employee background checks may uncover undisclosed details, and that could cost you a potential job.
 But can employers check your past employment history?

-Can an employer find out where you worked using employee background checks?
+Can an employer find out where I worked using employee background checks?

 The bottom line is simple: yes, background checks can reveal past employers.
 These checks are most accurate when conducted by outside investigators, of course.
 Still, many larger companies have considerable resources and can provide thorough vetting.
 That’s important to remember when you create your resume.

 The fact is that today’s businesses have many options for conducting employee background checks that can verify your resume details.
 Most of those investigations certainly check to see that you did work for the companies you listed.
 Some may delve even deeper into your prior employment, asking questions about your performance, attitude, and more.
 Such checks are always permissible under federal law, which does not restrict the types of questions employers can ask about your prior work.

 Some state laws, however, may prevent employers from asking about anything more than the basic details of your previous employment.
 For instance, a prospective employer could verify your start and end dates, job title, and job description.
 In some jurisdictions, they can even verify job performance, ask about workplace concerns, and other relevant issues.